Determining Whether a Robo Advisor Should Replace Your Financial Advisor

 By Anthony Rhodes

 Technology is a wonderful thing.
 It has imbued us with the ability to traverse both distant planets and the microscopic worlds which reside within our bodies, and I personally would be lost without my trusty iPod, which allows me to seamlessly navigate the catalogues of Vivaldi, Telemann and Corelli with a few clicks of a button.
 So, the notion of that very same technology someday wresting me from some of my duties as a financial advisor, is sadly, a reality that I must ultimately accept.
-The truth of the matter is that most of our occupations will one day succumb to technological advances, and mine is no exception, though, admittedly…I don't plan to go gently into that good night.
+The truth of the matter is that most of our occupations will one day succumb to technological advances, and mine is no exception, though, admittedly…I don't plan to go gentle into that good night.

 The Gut Factor